noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - Test the impact of SCPs on your IAM policies and resource policies if your AWS account is a member of an organization in AWS Organizations.
   - Simulate real-world scenarios by providing context keys, such as an IP address or date, that are included in Condition elements in the policies being tested.
   - Identify which specific statement in a policy results in allowing or denying access to a particular resource or action.

+### Request Context

+- what is being authenticated and authorized by IAM
+- principal: subject that sends the request and the policies associated with that principal
+  - aws accounts: delegate authority to the account; the permission policies can be scoped to specific account identities
+  - iam users:
+  - federated users:
+  - iam roles:
+  - aws services:
+- actions: verb; What the principal is attempting to do
+  - via console its known as an ACTION
+  - via cli/sdk its known as an OPERATION
+- resource: object; AWS resource object upon which the actions or operations are performedf

+#### authorization context

+- an array of key values that scope principal, actions and resources
+- this is the environment in which the request is being made, contains bunches of things

 ### Access Points